thedavidmeister/hoplon-elem-lib/README.md

 Tiny element library (20 LOC!) for Hoplon.

-Supports:
+Features:

-- Showing current state of args to the element
+- Shows current state of args to the element
 - Code syntax highlighting
-- Cell-backed dynamic elements (and codes)
+- Cell-backed dynamic elements (and code blocks)
+- Just a fn™

 ## Usage